Boris Johnson skips Gove psychodrama to face ideal opponent

 Few doubt Tory leadership favourite’s supporters voted to ensure Jeremy Hunt emerged

 A newspaper showing a picture of Conservative leadership contender Boris Johnson in London.
-He and Jeremy Hunt will face party members in 16 hustings around the country over the next four weeks.
 Photograph: Getty Images

 In Jeremy Hunt, Boris Johnson will face his ideal opponent in the final stage of the Conservative leadership contest, which will be decided by up to 160,000 party members.